 TwoWayPropagation property.
 In this example, set this property to

 false to model one-way propagation.

 See Free Space Path Loss for more details.

-Having parameterized all the necessary components for the model outlined in Radar Scenario, you are ready to generate the pulses, propagate the pulses to and from the target, and collect the echoes.
+Having parameterized all the necessary components for the scenario, you are ready to generate the pulses, propagate the pulses to and from the target, and collect the echoes.